YuKersha/Stability-of-School-Academic-Perfomance-Longitudinal-Case/Stability-of-School-Academic-Performance.md

 ### Merging school data with USE scores

-We used the results of graduates in the Unified State Examination (USE) in Russian and Math (only for 11th-grade students) as indicators of academic achievement for all schools in our database.
+We used the results of graduates in the Unified State Examination (USE) in Russian language and Mathematics (only for 11th-grade students) as indicators of academic achievement for all schools in our database.
 To create a complete database, we merged the school\_data file with individual USE results of students for five years, from 2015 to 2019.

 ``` r
 use <- read_excel("use.xlsx", na="NA")